 What is Adjusted Gross Income (AGI)?

-- Understand either you are eligible for paying TAX or not
+- Understand whether you are eligible for paying TAX or not

-- What is gross income at the end of the year after deduction all accrual expenses
+- What is gross income at the end of the year after the deduction all accrual expenses

 - Without any technical knowledge, just the basics of accounting